Necessary and sufficient conditions for correctness of complex Langevin: Examples and numerical checks

 \section{Examples and numerical checks}

 In this section, we perform numerical tests on the new condition for correctness for a handful of simple systems with known results.
 We restrict ourselves to models with $m=0$, i.e., there are no Lie-group-valued degrees of freedom, such that $\cM_r=\R^n$.
+A more detailed analysis in the case of gauge theories is deferred to future work.
 Following the FAIR guiding principles \cite{FAIR16}, we make the simulation data underlying the results presented in this section \cite{data}, as well as the used analysis scripts \cite{scripts}, available online.
 Moreover, our simulation code is available upon request.